Best Romantic Weekend Getaways from New Orleans

 My personal highlight was the delicious Southern breakfast in the morning!

-My relaxing 2-day stay in one of the mansion’s suites was refined and welcoming, with antique furnishings, tall windows, and plenty of that romantic old-world character!
+Our relaxing 2-day stay in one of the mansion’s suites was refined, with antique furnishings, tall windows, and plenty of that romantic old-world character!

 What I Loved best:

 Located in St. Francisville one hour and 45 minutes from New Orleans, this is one of the South’s most photographed estates and one of my favorite weekend getaways in Louisiana.
 Why?
 Sure, its Greek Revival architecture is stunning, but to me it also felt magical and mysterious especially around the double row of live oaks.
-The grounds are peaceful and offered us a glimpse into both history and natural beauty.
+The grounds are peaceful and offered us a glimpse into history and natural beauty of this area.

-My room for two days at The Bed & Breakfast was elegant and comfortable, with antique-style furnishings, tall ceilings, and views of the moss-draped oaks.
-Our mornings began with a hearty Southern breakfast, enjoyed in the quiet stillness of the estate.
+My room for two days at The Greenwood Plantation Bed & Breakfast was elegant, with antique-style furnishings and views of the moss-draped oaks.

 The lows: Like many plantations, Greenwood is tied to a painful history.
 I could feel the weight of what that beauty was built upon.